janobourian/aws/aws_solution_architect_associate/02_ec2_complete.md

 ## Placement Groups

+* Control over how the EC2 instances placement
 * Strategies:
     * Cluster: Cluster instances into a low-latency group in a Single AZ
         * 10 Gps of bandwith